SymQuest Blog

 1. Don't Use Common Words or Numbers

 Creating a password using common words or strings of numbers is one of the easier ways to have your password hacked and stolen.
-Common passwords, such as the below, are easy to figure out, and are used by many people.
+Here are a few examples:

 • password or password1